-When Leading Change first got involved the project had some significant challenges.
+When Leading Change first got involved the project had some significant team productivity challenges.
 Our diagnostic review concluded that the team had issues with role clarity, performance expectations, open communications & decision-making.
 Senior management were frustrated that productivity and engagement was not higher on such a worthwhile, innovative programme with clear patient value.

 We helped the team implement a ‘winning culture’ by adopting a solution based on the principles of Mission Command.
 This solution focused a large cross-discipline team on a single goal (drug approval) helping them make decisions in line with the project’s intent.
 Follow-on workshops integrated additional colleagues, refocused the global team at new project phases and integrated the team’s Contract Research Organisation (CRO) partner.